-- Genetic or hormonal factors that cause an imbalance in how much and where lipids are produced
+- Genetic or hormonal factors cause an imbalance in how much and where lipids are produced.

 Sensitive Skin Type

-If your skin is sensitive, it’s helpful to find out what causes it so you can stay away from things that make it react.
-You may have sensitive skin for a variety of reasons, but it’s often in response to particular cosmetic products.
+If your skin is sensitive, it is helpful to find out what causes it.
+This allows you to stay away from the things that make it react.
+You may have sensitive skin for a variety of reasons, but it’s often in response to particular cosmetic ingredients or certain types of products.

-- Redness or high colouring.
-Black skin will show darker patches
+- Redness or high colouring on white skin – black skin will show darker patches.

 - Using alkaline products can upset the skin’s natural acid pH, causing sensitivity or irritation.

 - Being rough with your skin and scrubbing it too hard.